top of page

 Symposium Co-Chairs: Drs.
 Iram Anees and Mike Hall

-LCW Operations Team: Dr. Caren Cao, Yalda Mehran, Vishaka Kumar, Nicholas Cagna
+LCW Operations Team: Dr. Caren Cao, Yalda Mehran, Vishaka Kumar, Nicholas Cagna, Farwa Naqvi

 Scientific Committee: Drs.
 Jill Cameron, Gary Groot, Manali Mukherjee, Hiten Naik, Doug Gross